krutikkanzariya/krutikkanzariya/README.md

 # Krutik kanjariya

 ### Hi there 👋
   I am krutik kanjariya.
 I am from Bhavnagar,Gujarat.
 Currently I am pursuing my B.Tech computer engineering degree from NIT,surat.My main interest lies in **Machine Learning** ans **deep Learning**.
-Also, I have some basic knowledge of Front-end development using React.js and bootstrap.
+Also, I have good knowledge of Front-end development using React.js, bootstrap, for backend i used NodeJS and having good working experience of firebase database and mongoDB.
 I am always curious to learn something new.
 * 🌱 I’m currently learning best *practices for ML* and *DL*

 <!--